docsifyjs/docsify/docs/configuration.md

 - type: `Object`

 Specifies DOM elements to mount as Vue instances and their associated options.
 Mount elements are specified using a [CSS selector](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) as the key with an object containing Vue options as their value.
 Docsify will mount the first matching element in the main content area each time a new page is loaded.
+Mount element `data` is unique for each instance and will not persist as users navigate the site.

 ```js
 window.$docsify = {